Spurs vs. Lakers prediction, odds, spread, time: 2026 NBA picks for Tuesday, Feb. 10

 Lakers vs. Spurs odds, prediction, spread, time: 2026 NBA picks for Tuesday, February 10 from proven model

 Division leaders clash when the Pacific-leading Los Angeles Lakers battle the Southwest Division-leading San Antonio Spurs in a key NBA Western Conference matchup on Tuesday.
 San Antonio is coming off a 138-125 win over the Dallas Mavericks on Saturday, while Los Angeles dropped a 119-110 decision to Oklahoma City on Monday.
 The Spurs (36-16), who have won four in a row, are 16-10 on the road this season.
 The Lakers (32-20), who had a three-game winning streak stopped, are 14-9 on their home court.
-The Lakers haven't revealed their injury report yet, but Luka Doncic (hamstring) has missed the past two games.
+Luka Doncic (hamstring), LeBron James (foot) and Austin Reaves (calf) are all out for Los Angeles.
+Deandre Ayton (knee) is questionable.

 Tipoff from Crypto.com Arena in Los Angeles is set for 10:30 p.m.
 ET.
-San Antonio is an 8.5-point favorite in the latest Spurs vs. Lakers odds from DraftKings Sportsbook, while the over/under for total points scored is 228.5.
+San Antonio is a 13.5-point favorite in the latest Spurs vs. Lakers odds from DraftKings Sportsbook, while the over/under for total points scored is 224.5.
 Before making any Lakers vs. Spurs picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: